RowanMaBoot/SevenKingdoms-master/The_Seven_Kingdoms/Readme.txt

 Almaron - Extensive lore advice, examples & suggestions Feliprinsss - Some oceans names, suggestions, tweaks and tidbits Existential Crisis - Darklyn History, characters, nicknames and more.
+GrandiSlayer - Unique descriptions for most of the religions.

 #############################################################
 Content: